RTMP Server Hosting: What It Is and How to Access It

 How RTMP and HLS work together

-Even though RTMP and HLS differ fundamentally in how they operate, The two systems can still be used side-by-side (using web servers) to get the best out of both technologies.
-The systems aren’t interchangeable, but their usage does overlap with each other.
+Even though RTMP and HLS differ fundamentally in their operations, The two systems can still be used side-by-side (using web servers to get the best out of both technologies.
+The systems are different, but their usage does overlap.

 RTMP streams are still used in setups that use HLS delivery to an HTML5 video player, but their role is slightly different.
 In this situation, RTMP is used for ingesting.
-That means that it is used to feed video files from an encoder or another source to an online video player or even directly to a video streaming CDN.
-This way, RTMP and HLS work together as a team, using the strengths of each system to deliver a better end product.
+Essential for feeding video files from an RTMP encoder or another source to an online video player or even directly to a video streaming CDN.
+That way, RTMP and HLS work together as a team, using the strengths of each system to deliver a better end product.

 The beauty of the HLS/RTMP duo is that it can produce streams with low latency, high compatibility, and reliable security.
-It is possible to stream with both gHLS delivery and HLS ingest, but this setup doesn’t support low latency the way RTMP to HLS does.
+Live streaming with both gHLS delivery and HLS ingest is possible, but this setup doesn’t support low latency like RTMP to HLS.

 What about RTSP?

-RTSP, which is short for “Real-Time Streaming Protocol,” is another important video protocol often thrown into this mix.
-Many confuse it as an RTMP alternative, but it typically plays a different role in the live streaming process, primarily when it involves video player commands.
+RTSP, short for “Real-Time Streaming Protocol,” is another essential video protocol often thrown into this mix.
+Many confuse it as an RTMP alternative, but it typically plays a different role in typical live streaming workflow, primarily involving video player commands.

 However, RTSP can be used in encoding in some cases.
-Some RTMP hosting platforms use a workflow that uses an RTSP to RTMP conversion to make ingest compatible with some sources, such as IP cameras.
-Similarly, in cases where both RTMP and HLS are not required, RTMP to HLS transcode can be used to convert and send video files.
+For example, some RTMP hosting platforms use a workflow that uses an RTSP to RTMP conversion using encoding software to make ingest compatible with some sources, such as IP cameras.
+Similarly, in cases where RTMP and HLS are not required, RTMP to HLS transcode can be used to convert and send live videos.

-Although it can be a bit confusing to understand what each protocol does and whether or not you should be using it, the main thing to remember is that HLS or RTMP each have unique capabilities.
-Understanding how they can enhance each other for better overall streaming is important.
+Although it can be confusing to understand what each protocol does and whether or not you should be using it, the main thing to remember is that HLS or RTMP each have unique capabilities.
+Therefore, it is essential to understand how they can enhance each other for a better overall streaming video.

 Another common question is how WebRTC plays a role in video streaming.
-This technology is more commonly used in video conferencing when it’s crucial to stream in real-time via web servers.
-In a virtual meeting, everyone must view the same material simultaneously, which is the gap WebRTC was designed to fill.
+This technology is more commonly used in video conferencing when streaming video in real-time via web servers is crucial.
+In a virtual meeting, everyone must view the same material simultaneously, the gap WebRTC was designed to fill.

 The downside is compatibility.
-RTMP/HLS servers are more widely supported and preferable for many uses
+RTMP/HLS streaming servers are more widely supported and preferable for many uses

-• RTMP is most commonly used today to ingest streaming data at low latency
+- RTMP streams are most commonly used today to ingest streaming data at low latency

-• RTMP requires Adobe’s Flash Player to be installed in the browser to play videos
+- RTMP streams require Adobe’s Flash Player to be installed in the browser to play videos

 MPEG-TS is also a streaming software comparable to HLS and RTMP.
 Even with low latency connections, the format supports synchronization resulting in an excellent viewer experience.
 That’s possible because the stream is divided into sections no larger than 188 bytes.

 So how does it compare to RTMP or HLS streaming software?
-The major drawback with MPEG-TS is that it doesn’t constantly adapt the size of these sections according to the connectivity conditions of the user’s device.
-An advantage RTMP’s servers offer.
+The major drawback with MPEG-TS is that it only sometimes adapts the size of these sections according to the connectivity conditions of the user’s device—an advantage RTMP servers offer.

 How RTMP Streaming Works

-With online streaming, a live video feed is recorded with a camera and sent via an encoder to an online video host.
+With online live streaming platforms, the live stream is recorded with a camera and sent to an online or live video host via an RTMP encoder.
 This process is referred to as the first mile that your content goes through.

 At the time of its launch, RTMP was designed to keep a steady connection open between the viewer’s video player and the streaming server transmitting the video.
 It acted as a funnel to quickly and smoothly transport video data to the end-viewer.

 RTMP used to be used for the last mile, helping content play on Adobe Flash Player.
-Since Adobe Flash Player is retired, the RTMP stream is only used for the first mile of the streaming process.
+However, since Adobe Flash Player is retired, the RTMP stream is only used for the first mile of the streaming process.

 Think of it this way: RTMP used to be the main lead in the well-orchestrated protocol of smooth video delivery.
 It’s still there, just behind the scenes now as supporting staff.
-Its role is still vital to the end result of a glitch-free viewing experience.
+Its role is still vital for a glitch-free viewing experience.

-In the first mile, RTMP helps split your video data into smaller chunks.
-It acts as a protocol to carry the data packets.
-This is a three-step process that happens in a matter of seconds.
+In the first mile, RTMP helps split your audio and video data into smaller chunks.
+Then, it acts as a protocol to carry the various video and audio data packets.
+That’s a three-step process that happens in a matter of seconds.

-• The Stream: To get the video started, the client sends the web server a create Stream invocation and then ping and plays the message.
+· The Stream: To start the video, the client sends the web server a create Stream invocation and then ping and plays the message.

 This process is so quick that you wouldn’t even know it was happening.
 This process allows your video data to be accepted by the web server and carries your video over the first mile so that it will eventually reach your end user.